OFAI/farm-tools/README.md

 See [`conda.sourceme`](conda.sourceme)

+NOTE: make sure to either run the `conda.sourceme` code or perform the following steps as close as possible to get repeatable results!

+* create environment, tested with python 3.8
-* create environment
+* activate environment
+* Instead of directly installing FARM we need to slightly modify the installation process by changing the requirements file.
+This is done like this:
+  * from within the farm-tools root dir, clone the FARM repo: `git clone https://github.com/deepset-ai/FARM.git`
+  * copy our modified farm-requirements.txt into FARM/requirements.txt : `cp farm-requirements.txt FARM/requirements.txt`
+  * do a development install directly from the cloned repo:
+  * `cd FARM`
+  * `pip install -r requirements.txt`
-* install FARM
+  * `pip install -e .`
+  * `cd ..`
-* if necessary, uninstall pytorch installed as part of FARM and reinstall the version that you / that fits your configuration
+* if necessary because the wrong version of pytorch got installed for your system, uninstall pytorch installed as part of FARM and reinstall the version that you / that fits your configuration
-* install additional dependencies
+* Install the additional dependencies needed for farm-tools:
+  * `pip install -r farm-tool-requirements.txt`
+* Install the farm-tool package:
-* (optional) from this directory, install farm-tools itself: `pip install -e .`
+  * `pip install -e .`
   * if this is done the commands can be executed as e.g. `farm-estimate` instead of `$PATH_TO_FARMTOOLS/farm_tools/farm_estimate.py`
+* Install the jupyter kernel:
+  `python -m ipykernel install --user --name=farm-tools`

 ## Usage